HUHARED/rpa_project_management_notes/README_en.md

 * Party A: The party that expresses their requirements and pays for the project during its duration.
 * Party B: The party that fulfills Party A's requirements and receives payment during the project's duration.

+# 3. Requirements Management

-# 3. Requirements Change Control (Demand Management)
+## 3.1.
+Requirements Change Control

 During the development of a project, we may encounter situations that the client creates or  changes some requirements.
 An efficient management process should allocate some attention and time to managing those changes of the client's requirements.